-According to third law of thermodynamics:
+According to the third law of thermodynamics:

 The entropy of a system approaches a constant value as the temperature approaches absolute zero.

-Based on empirical evidence, this law states that the entropy of a pure crystalline substance is zero at the absolute zero of temperature, 0 K and that it is impossible by means of any process, no matter how idealized, to reduce the temperature of a system to absolute zero in a finite number of steps.
+Based on empirical evidence, this law states that the entropy of a pure crystalline substance is zero at the absolute zero of temperature, 0 K and that it is impossible using any process, no matter how idealized, to reduce the temperature of a system to absolute zero in a finite number of steps.
 This allows us to define a zero point for the thermal energy of a body.

 Absolute zero is the coldest theoretical temperature, at which the thermal motion of atoms and molecules reaches its minimum.
-This is a state at which the enthalpy and entropy of a cooled ideal gas reaches its minimum value, taken as 0.
-Classically, this would be a state of motionlessness, but quantum uncertainty dictates that the particles still possess a finite zero-point energy.
+This is a state at which the enthalpy and entropy of a cooled ideal gas reach its minimum value, taken as 0.
+Classically, this would be a state of motionlessness, but quantum uncertainty dictates that the particles still possess finite zero-point energy.
 Absolute zero is denoted as 0 K on the Kelvin scale, −273.15 °C on the Celsius scale, and −459.67 °F on the Fahrenheit scale.